 ALBANY, N.Y. — Through song and prayer, the 27th annual People’s State of the State called on lawmakers to remember who activists called New Yorker’s in crisis.

 “Nothing is in a silo.
-If someone homeless, they’re probably hungry.
-If someone’s hungry, they’re probably close to being hungry,” said Susan Zimet, Hunger Action Network of NYS executive director.
+If someone’s homeless, they’re probably hungry.
+If someone’s hungry, they’re probably close to being homeless,” said Susan Zimet, Hunger Action Network of NYS executive director.

 The 2017 address, held outside the Capitol Building in Albany, focused on a “Preparedness Checklist” which included housing, healthcare access, a living wage and tax fairness.